Telenav/open-source-spec/routing_basic/doc/time_dependent_routing.md

 ## Terms
+- In the paper, shortest actually means fastest
 - Time independent: Use fixed time and related cost profile to rank route
 - Time dependent: Consider real time information, like A->B->C, lets say A->B takes 1 hour and B-C takes one hour.
 If user start at 1PM, then when evaluate cost from B we need consider time at 2PM and for C is time at 3PM
 - FIFO: A car that enters an edge earlier must leave the edge earlier than a car that entered at a later moment